Clinical adoption intelligence · UK & Europe

 Stakeholder Map

 Map every decision-maker and influencer in the buying pathway.
 What they protect.
 What they need to hear.
 Where the current strategy is missing.
 The commercial message that resonates with one stakeholder actively alienates another.
-The strategy must be built multi-stakeholder from the start, not added later.
+This is where the Observer Flow Framework is applied.

 Phase 03